 What’s inside?

 Special complaints about the quality of performance I do not have, but I warn you that some tiles can break if you get carried away with the process of squeezing and lose control of yourself.
-No matter how I tried, the area in the same tile I’m still broke.
+No matter how I tried, the area at the same time I’m still broke.
 So I had to run for the superglue and fix the misunderstanding.

 Regulation